lostatc/retain-sync/docs/zielen.1.rst

 **sync** *name*\ \|\ *path*
     Bring the local and remote directories in sync and redistribute files based on their priorities.
-This command accepts the absolute *path* of a local initialized directory or the *name* of its profile.
+This command accpets the *name* of a profile or the absolute *path* of its local directory.
 This command is run automatically at intervals while the daemon is running.

 **reset** [*options*] *name*\ \|\ *path*
     Retrieve all files from the remote directory and de-initialize the local directory.
-This command accepts the absolute *path* of a local initialized directory or the *name* of its profile.
+This command accpets the *name* of a profile or the absolute *path* of its local directory.

     **-k**, **--keep-remote**
         Copy files from the remote directory to the local one instead of moving